Carzuiliam/generic-data-structures/README.md

 ## Introduction

 First of all: **there is no specific implementation for generic types in C**.
 Only after C++ the concept of generic type were born (using [templates or objects](https://web.eecs.utk.edu/~bvz/cs365/notes/generic-types.html)).
-But there are **two basic ways** to workaround with this:
+But there are **2 (two) basic ways** to workaround with this:

  - The first way is using **empty pointers** (of `void*` type), requiring _downcast_ for the desired type before its manipulation.
-Thought this approach gives more power to the programmer (including to allow the use of functions as functions parameters -- an unthinkable thing on another programming languages), the _downcast_ is extremally unsafe, since the C language does not perform type checking during execution time.
+Thought this approach gives more power to the programmer (including to allow the use of functions as functions parameters -- an unthinkable thing on another programming languages), the _downcast_ is extremely unsafe, since the C language does not perform type checking during execution time.
  - The second way is using **shared memory structures**, built using the `union` structure combined with the `enum` structure (which contains the type index).
-This method is easier to depure than the pointer method, thought requeires certain attention for the programmer to control the value contained by the variable.
+This method is easier to depure than the pointer method, thought requires certain attention for the programmer to control the value contained by the variable.

 ## About This Project

-The source codes presented here currently implements, using the `union`/`enum` approach previously described, an example of a single dynamic list.
+The source codes presented here implements, using the `union`/`enum` approach previously described, an example of a single dynamic list.

 Using the `union` type, it's possible to allocate multiple variables in a same memory block.
 For example, consider the following code lines from the file [ArrayElement.c](libraries/ArrayElement.c):